consiliulelevilor/alegeri/readme.md

-# alegeri.consiliulelevilor.com
-This is the repo for https://alegeri.consiliulelevilor.com

 # Development
 The development environment is based on Homestead.
 Homestead runs using Vagrant and VirtualBox.
 If you are not familiar, check the [official Homestead documentation](https://laravel.com/docs/5.6/homestead) where there are in-depth details about how Development environment works.
 But for this, all details will be explained below: